Saluki History/Origin

 Nomadic Muslims considered Salukis a gift from Allah and called them El Hor (The Noble).
 Unlike other dogs, they were allowed inside tents.
 The breed’s name might originate from Saluk in Yemen or Seleukia in Syria, or the Arabic word for hound.
 Salukis spread across Persia, Syria, Egypt, and Arabia.

-The Saluki is a gentle and devoted dog, often bonding deeply with one person.
+The Saluki is one of the dog breeds that is a gentle and devoted, often bonding deeply with one person.
 This strong attachment can sometimes lead to separation anxiety.
 Known for their reserved demeanor, Salukis thrive on quiet companionship and may seem aloof with strangers.

 Early and ongoing socialization is key to helping them feel confident around people and new experiences.
 They are generally friendly with other dogs but prefer the company of other Salukis or sighthounds.
 Salukis also have a soft spot for comfort, enjoying plush bedding and cozy furniture, and are as clean and fastidious as cats.